None So Vile - 1996 - Wrong Again

 Later, the band would develop a similar relationship with another emerging local act, namely Kataklysm.
 Necrosis released several demos like Realms Of Pathogenia and Necrosis and in the process upgraded itself to a five-piece.

 Then came Per (then of Deranged) and his Wrong Again Records.
-Fortunately for the band, that label couldn't fulfil its support promises and was soon broke.
+Fortunately for the band, that label couldn't fulfill its support promises and was soon broke.
 The band had lost long-time guitarist and manager Thibault to a steady job at a brewery, but in Levasseur had gained a seriously technical death metal guitarist a year earlier.
 Old habits die hard and Century Media's Marco Barbieri was cherry picking at the Milwaukee Metal Fest.
 The band signed to Century Media and used the new budget to release an even faster and better sounding album.
-The band had also lost Lord Worm to a steady job and replaced him with an American whose group Infestation was one Cryptopsy had played with previously.
+The band had also lost Lord Worm to a steady job and a preference for black metal and replaced him with an American whose group Infestation was one Cryptopsy had played with previously.
 DiSalvo had made the move to Canada following the girl of his dreams.
 Fans are to criticize this choice often, although he was said to have actually been Lord Worm's choice!
+Lord Worm helped coach DiSalvo on Cryptopsy songs.
+The band took part in the Death Across America Tour with Nile, Gorguts and Oppressor.
+Guitarist Miguel Roy was replaced by Alex Auburn (ex-Seism) in 1999.
+Roy was asked to leave because he had legal problems and could not travel across borders.
+The band had illicitly taken him to the USA last time around, but could not risk doing so again.
+Miguel Roy joined forces with ex-Gorguts man Pat Roberts to form a new band.
+They were never heard from again.
+The band appeared at Ohio Deathfest in 1999.
+The band completed a European tour with Six Feet Under, Vader, etc after its appearance at the Dynamo Festival.
+The band topped these shows off with two appearances in Japan and was reportedly returning to Asia for the Pollywog Tour.
+The group found time to put in a good word for Shadows Fall with Century Media.
 Cryptopsy signed to the management company that had previously taken care of the affairs of Voivod and Obliveon and was off to playing concerts around the world.
 2001 meant the departure of DiSalvo, presumably due to personal issues, whose last show with the band was at Wacken in Germany.
 His replacement was a local boy from the band Spasme.

 Cryptopsy announced plans for a live album in 2003.
 This album had come about as a result of a business exchange with Century Media.
 A local Montreal show was recorded in June of 2002 at the Medley.
 Mounier also joined Black Cloud, an all-star thrash metal cover band.
 The live album appeared in May of 2003.
 Earlier, a project band with Maurizio of Kataklysm had fallen apart officially because the parties had lost communication.